I Wanna Marry "Harry": Reviews

 Time magazine reviewed the US premiere, comparing it as "weirdly similar, down to minor details" to Joe Millionaire.
-However, unlike Joe Millionaire, the magazine noted, there is no shame or guilt in the deception, which Time attributed to reality TV learning to become "lighter in tone yet more slick and ruthless."
+However, unlike Joe Millionaire, the magazine noted, there is no shame or guilt in the deception, which Time attributed to reality TV learning to become "lighter in tone yet more slick and ruthless".

-In the UK The Telegraph headlined its review "fodder for the braindead" and commenting "the floundering Harry lookalike wasn't a wild or weird enough character to carry the show, entertainment derived solely from the foolish bachelorettes."
+In the UK, The Telegraph headlined its review "fodder for the braindead" and commenting "the floundering Harry lookalike wasn't a wild or weird enough character to carry the show, entertainment derived solely from the foolish bachelorettes."
 But it picks out the butler, Kingsley, as a "genre-bender of genius" who strays far from his brief.

+In 2024, a BBC Sounds documentary titled "The Bachelor of Buckingham Palace" about the series was created.

-The bachelor
+The Bachelor

 The bachelor, Matthew Hicks, works for an environmental consultancy firm.
 He had previously done some very small-scale impersonations of Prince Harry, but otherwise had no prior acting experience.
 Before filming began, Hicks had his natural blond hair dyed ginger to match Prince Harry's hair colour, and was given brief training in "princely" activities he would need for the show, such as horseback riding, fencing and ballroom dancing.
 Hicks was also taught extensive information about Prince Harry, to help Hicks be able to respond to contestants appropriately.

-Show creator Danny Fenton said in an interview on Good Morning Britain that he talked to over 100 potential Harry look-a-likes from multiple countries before selecting Hicks.
+Show creator, Danny Fenton, said in an interview on Good Morning Britain that he talked to over 100 potential Harry lookalikes from multiple countries before selecting Hicks.